ionob/stimeserp-docs/Doc/en/Business Development/Basic/Client.md

    >	Customers can be added from **CRM** **->** **Basic** **->** **Customer**.

 <strong>Currency:</strong>
-elect the currency of the client.
-The default currency under the client's country will be shown.<
+Select the currency of the client.
+The default currency under the client's country will be shown.

 <strong>Payment Schedule:</strong>
 Specify the payment schedule of the client, indicating the expected payment date range (e.g., 30 days, 90 days, etc.).